Common Information

 Shutdown phase

 Some interfaces can only be called during specific phases.
-In subsequent documentation, if no special note is made about an interface, it means the interface can be called in all phases by default.
+In subsequent documentation, unless specifically noted, interfaces are assumed to be callable in all phases.

-Actual Behavior of Most Interfaces Depends on Deployment Runtime Configuration
+Actual Behavior of Most Interfaces Depends on Deployment Configuration

-During the logic implementation phase, developers only need to understand what the interface represents in an abstract sense.
-The actual runtime behavior depends on the deployment runtime configuration, and developers should not concern themselves too much with this during the logic development phase.
+During the logic implementation phase, developers only need to know what function an interface represents in an abstract sense.
+The actual runtime behavior depends on the deployment configuration, and developers should not concern themselves too much during logic development.

 For example, developers can use the log

-interface to print a line of logs, but whether the log is ultimately printed to a file or the console depends on the runtime configuration.
-Developers do not need to worry about this when writing business logic.
+interface to print a line of log, but whether this log ultimately prints to a file or the console depends on the runtime configuration, which developers don’t need to worry about when writing business logic.

-AimRT provides native asynchronous callback-style interfaces for executors, RPC, and other functionalities.
-At the same time, based on C++20 coroutines and an implementation library of the C++ executors proposal, libunifex, it provides a set of coroutine-style interfaces for users.
+AimRT provides native asynchronous callback-style interfaces for executors, RPC, and other functions.
+It also offers a set of coroutine-style interfaces based on C++20 coroutines and C++ executors proposal implementation library libunifex.

-The basic usage of coroutine interfaces will be briefly introduced in the specific chapters on executors, RPC, and other functionalities.
-For advanced usage of C++20 coroutines and the libunifex library, please refer to the following documentation:
+For basic usage of coroutine interfaces, a brief introduction will be provided in specific chapters about executors, RPC, and other functions.
+For advanced usage of C++20 coroutines and the libunifex library, please refer to related documentation:

-Note that coroutine functionality is an optional feature in the AimRT framework.
-If users prefer not to use coroutines, they can still access all the basic capabilities of the AimRT framework through other forms of interfaces.
+Please note that coroutine functionality is an optional feature in the AimRT framework.
+If users do not wish to use coroutines, they can still use all basic capabilities of the AimRT framework through other interface forms.

-The CMake Target aimrt::interface::aimrt_module_cpp_interface does not include any specific protocol types.
-In AimRT, the aimrt_type_support_base_t
+The aimrt::interface::aimrt_module_cpp_interface CMake Target does not include any specific protocol types.
+In AimRT, a data type is defined through the aimrt_type_support_base_t

-class is used to define a data type, specifying the basic interfaces a data type should implement, including name, creation/destruction, serialization/deserialization, etc. Developers can implement these to define custom data types or directly use the two data types officially supported by AimRT:
+class, which defines the basic interfaces a data type should implement, including name, creation/destruction, serialization/deserialization, etc. Developers can implement these to customize data types, or directly use the two data types officially supported by AimRT:

 Protobuf, requiring CMake reference to aimrt::interface::aimrt_module_protobuf_interface;